Abortion Ban

 Status: The Court overturned the preliminary injunction order which had previously blocked the law.
 THIS LAW IS CURRENTLY IN EFFECT.

-• On November 9, 2023, we filed a new lawsuit seeking a preliminary injunction to broaden the scope of the unconstitutionally narrow health or life exception to Indiana's abortion ban.
+- In November 2023, we filed a new lawsuit seeking a preliminary injunction to broaden the scope of the narrow and ambiguous health and life exception to Indiana's abortion ban.
+In September 2024, an Indiana circuit court declined to broaden and clarify the scope of the exception, despite ample evidence that it prevents Indiana physicians from providing critical abortion care to patients.

 Read more